jeanbourgain8/jeanbourgain8.github.io/output/posts/Blogsite/2023-03-01-16:30:39/index.md

 **Coming Soon...**

-## 2. Value Addition Tool for Students, Researchers etc.
+## 2. Value Addition for Students, Researchers etc.

 **Objeticve:** Building one of the single largest data collection (statistics, reports, judgements etc.) on India.
 The users will get access based on their own contributions through credits, incentives (or) subscriptions.